ssdbhub/ssdbhub.github.io/Readme.md

 $ heroku config:get SSDB_URL -s >> .env
 ```

-> warning
+* Credentials and other sensitive configuration values should not be committed to source-control.
-> Credentials and other sensitive configuration values should not be committed to source-control.
 In Git exclude the `.env` file with: `echo .env >> .gitignore`.

 For more information, see [Heroku Local](https://devcenter.heroku.com/articles/heroku-local) article.